joseeden/joeden/docs/015-Containerization/015-Docker/030-Docker-Compose/001-Docker-Compose.md

   - Containerization
   - Kubernetes
   - Cybersecurity
-sidebar_position: 31
+sidebar_position: 1
 last_update:
   date: 7/7/2022
 ---

-## Using Docker Compose
+## Overview

-**Docker Compose** simplifies the management of multiple containers by allowing you to define and run them using a single configuration file.
+Docker Compose is a tool that helps define and manage multi-container applications with the Docker engine.
+It simplifies configuration and deployment using a single file.

+- Configuration is stored in `compose.yml` or `compose.yaml`.
+- Older formats use `docker-compose.yml` or `docker-compose.yaml`.
+- Makes it easy to share or demo applications.

 Here’s a comparison between running multiple containers using individual `RUN` commands and using Docker Compose.

 - **First Method - Multiple RUNs**